Town of Castle Rock v. Gonzales

-Background synopsis
+Background

-Restraining order and police inaction
+The Battered Womens Movement emerged in the 1970s against the backdrop of second wave feminism and changing attitudes about women's family role.
+Even in the 1960s it was considered radical to challenge male privilege and reject the violence perpetrated against the family and women's agency by male relatives.

+Police departments settled into a culture of refusing to arrest men when women accused them.
+Antonin Scalia, writing for the majority, recognized the "deeply rooted nature of law enforcement discretion" in the Castle Rock decision.
+G. Kristian Miccio writes that Justice Scalia's analysis failed to explain the reality of police conduct in cases like Castle Rock.
+She says police refusal to arrest men accused of violence against women is "a result of policies" and the institutional culture of the law enforcement community.

+Procedural history

-During divorce proceedings, Jessica Lenahan-Gonzales, a resident of Castle Rock, Colorado, obtained a permanent restraining order against her husband Simon, who had been stalking her, on June 4, 1999, requiring him to remain at least 100 yd from her and her four children (son Jesse, who is not Simon's biological child, and daughters Rebecca, Katheryn, and Leslie) except during specified visitation time.
-On June 22, at approximately 5:15 pm, Simon took possession of the three girls in violation of the order.
+During divorce proceedings, Jessica Lenahan-Gonzales, a resident of Castle Rock, Colorado, obtained a permanent restraining order against her ex-husband Simon, who had been stalking her, requiring him to remain at least 100 yd from her and her four children (son Jesse, who was not Simon's biological child, and daughters Rebecca, Katheryn, and Leslie) except during specified visitation time.
+On June 22, at approximately 5:15 pm, Simon kidnapped the three girls from their home, in violation of the order.
 Jessica called the police at approximately 7:30 pm, 8:30 pm, and 10:10 pm on June 22, and 12:15 am on June 23, and visited the police station in person at 12:40 am on June 23.
 Prior to the second call, Simon had called Jessica and stated that he had the daughters with him at an amusement park in Denver, Colorado.

-However, since Jessica had allowed Simon, from time to time, to take the children at various hours, the police took no action.
+The police did nothing for eight hours.
 At approximately 3:20 am on June 23, Simon appeared at the Castle Rock police station and was killed in a shoot-out with the officers.
-A search of his vehicle revealed the dead bodies of the three daughters, who were determined to have been killed prior to arrival at the police station.
-There was no cause of death found, nor was there a time or place of death.
+A search of his vehicle revealed the dead bodies of the three daughters, who were determined to have been shot and killed some time prior to arrival at the police station.

-United States District Court for the District of Colorado

-Gonzales filed suit in the United States District Court for the District of Colorado against Castle Rock, Colorado, its police department, and the three individual police officers with whom she had spoken under 42 U.S.C. § 1983, claiming a federally protected property interest in enforcement of the restraining order and alleging "an official policy or custom of failing to respond properly to complaints of restraining order violations."
-A motion to dismiss the case was granted, and Gonzales appealed to the Denver, Colorado Tenth Circuit Court of Appeals.
-A panel of that court rejected Gonzales's substantive due process claim but found a procedural due process claim; an en banc rehearing reached the same conclusion.
+Gonzales filed suit in the United States District Court for the District of Colorado against Castle Rock, Colorado, its police department, and the three individual police officers with whom she had spoken under 42 U.S.C. § 1983, claiming she was deprived of her right to enforcement of the order without due process of law.
+This substantive due process claim was dismissed, but the Tenth Circuit Court of Appeals reversed in part, finding that the mandatory arrest provisions created a property interest in enforcement.
+An en banc rehearing reached the same conclusion.
 The court also affirmed the finding that the three individual officers had qualified immunity and as such could not be sued.